 AOC Custom Stage

 Wind forces them off the cliff with the moving platforms at different levels except the top right one.
-The canons are far enough down they get that down smash sound/mechanic.
-Their closeness values takes a hit but offensive air/attack out cliff go up, most of the time.
-Sometimes certain amiibo can feedback to 0.
-Obviously not all amiibo need to train off cliff, it works at early levels because attack out cliff doesn’t seem to degrade to 49 as fast as others.
+The canons are far enough down they get that Down Smash sound.
+Their closeness values take a hit but Offensive air/attack out cliff go up, most of the time.
+Sometimes certain amiibo can feedback to zero.
+Obviously not all amiibo need to train off cliff.
+It works at early levels because attack out cliff doesn’t seem to degrade to 49 as fast as others.

-Both Pure and Semi SSST (mostly Semi) show high hopes for the future of the Competitive Meta of amiibo training and makes great use of strange and unheard of glitches and mechanics to create top of the line Competitive Amiibo able to face high tier amiibo and take down most opponents in their way.
+Both Pure and Semi SSST (mostly Semi) suggest a bright future for the competitive meta of amiibo training.
+The method makes great use of strange glitches and mechanics to create top-of-the-line competitive amiibo able to take down most opponents, especially high-tier amiibo.

-SSST (especially Pure SSST) has proved very easily accessible to all newcomers to the method, those who come back after a long break and those who are new to amiibo training as a whole.
+SSST (especially Pure SSST) has proved very easily accessible to newcomers, those who come back after a hiatus, and those who are new to amiibo training as a whole.

-A prime example is Amiibo Trainer Bread and their Pure SSST Wolf.
-After not being in the competitive scene for nearly an entire year, Bread came back and started by trying Pure SSST on a Wolf amiibo.
-This ended being a great success as after the Wolf was ready to fight after just 4 matches of SSST Training, it instantly became a Top% Wolf.
-The results that came with how the Wolf played almost seemed unreal but it was able to easily take on top tiers like Kazuya and Byleth.
-It just goes to show how easy and simple SSST is able to help create top of the line battle ready amiibo that anyone can do it.
+A prime example is amiibo trainer, Bread, and their Pure SSST Wolf.
+After nearly an entire year on hiatus, Bread came back and tested Pure SSST on a Wolf amiibo.
+After just four matches of SSST training, the amiibo ended being a great success, instantly becoming a top Wolf.
+The Wolf’s results almost seemed unreal, but it was easily able to take on top tiers like Kazuya and Byleth.
+These results demonstrate how easily and simply SSST training helps create top-of-the-line, battle-ready amiibo.

-The Wolf is currently 3rd on B5B Leaderboards
+The Wolf is currently 3rd on Big 5 Ban leaderboards:

 Oddities with SSST

-Of course its impossible to head into glitches like these and have nothing weird come from it, there’s quite a few oddities that can be caused by SSST, some we have no explanation to why it happens.
+Of course, it’s nearly impossible to encounter glitches like these and have nothing weird come from it.
+There are quite a few oddities with SSST, some having no explanation.

 The Mario Glitch

 The Mario Glitch is a really weird glitch that can happen almost randomly when performing SSST.
-We don’t know what causes this glitch occur but we know its something the game definitely doesn’t like.
-When doing SSST normally by scanning the amiibo in, there’s a small chance both amiibo will be filled in with Mario, even if you dont own a Mario amiibo.
-This Glitchy Mario will retain all training data, its name and its alternative costume from whatever the amiibo before had.
-Let’s say you scanned in a level 50 Hero amiibo with the 2nd alternative costume, the nickname “Erdrick” and Down Smash and Down Special as its main moves.
-When scanned in and the Mario Glitch takes effect, the amiibo will retrain all that data before, except for the fact its now Mario.
-It’s still level 50 with the 2nd alternative costume, the nickname “Erdrick” and Down Smash and Down Special as its main moves.
-This Glitch has no use whatsoever, however if you don’t own a Mario amiibo, this is a great alternative.
-You can take this Glitchy Mario back to the amiibo menu and use it in normal play, however its impossible to save under normal circumstances, but it is possible.
-This glitch is almost like Amiibo Shiny hunting!
-We think Mario is a placeholder of sorts, and the game just selects him whenever it doesn’t know what to do, however we don’t know why the game is confused like this because it can perform the SSST glitch perfectly fine.
+We don’t know what causes this glitch, but we know it’s something the game definitely doesn’t like.
+When performing SSST normally by scanning the amiibo in, there’s a small chance both amiibo will be filled in with Mario, even if you don’t own a Mario amiibo.
+This glitchy Mario will retain all training data, its name and its alt from whatever the original amiibo had.
+Let’s say you scanned in a level 50 Hero amiibo with the second alt, the nickname “Erdrick”, and Down Smash and Down Special as its main moves.
+When scanned in and the Mario Glitch takes effect, the amiibo will retain all that data, except it’s now Mario.
+It’s still level 50 with the second alt, the nickname “Erdrick”, and Down Smash and Down Special as its main moves.
+This Glitch has no use whatsoever, however, if you don’t own a Mario amiibo, this is a great alternative.
+You can take this glitchy Mario back to the amiibo menu and use it in normal play; however, it is near impossible to save under normal circumstances.
+This glitch is almost like amiibo shiny hunting!
+We think Mario is a placeholder of sorts, and the game just selects him whenever it doesn’t know what to do.
+We don’t know why the game is confused, because it can perform the SSST glitch perfectly fine.